Innovation and Design Fellowship

 - Digital Health Project

 - Innovation Focus Areas: corporate and venture investing; medtech engineering, big data; machine learning; artifical intelligence; biopharma and life sciences.

-Fellowship Director Alexei Wagner, MD's teaching and research focus on innovation, human-centered design, and digital health as a tool to change care delivery.
+This fellowship is focused on innovation, human-centered design, and digital health as a tool to change care delivery.

 Fellows combine clinical shifts in an academic teaching hospital with didactics.